Legend18N/resources/pdf_anlayze/tools.md

 # tools help you anlayze the pdf files:

 ## 1- pdfid.
-helpfull tools give status about the file and all the objects inside the ppdf file
+helpfull tools give status about the file and all the objects inside the pdf file there is opetion for disarm the file
 #### installation
       sudo apt install pdfid